Notifications and the notification list

 Clicking the close button on some notifications dismisses them.
-Others, like Rhythmbox or your chat application, will stay hidden in the message tray.
+Others, like Rhythmbox or your chat application, will stay hidden in the notification list.

-The message tray gives you a way to get back to your notifications when it is convenient for you.
-It appears when you click on the clock, or press Super+M. The message tray contains all the notifications that you have not acted upon or that permanently reside in it.
+The notification list gives you a way to get back to your notifications when it is convenient for you.
+It appears when you click on the clock, or press Super+V. The notification list contains all the notifications that you have not acted upon or that permanently reside in it.

-You can close the message tray by pressing Super+M again or Esc.
+You can view a notification by clicking on it in the list.
+You can close the notification list by pressing Super+V again or Esc.

 If you’re working on something and do not want to be bothered, you can switch off notifications.

 When switched off, most notifications will not pop up at the top of the screen.
-Notifications will still be available in the message tray when you display it (by clicking on the clock, or by pressing Super+M), and they will start popping up again when you switch the toggle to ON again.
+Notifications will still be available in the notification list when you display it (by clicking on the clock, or by pressing Super+V), and they will start popping up again when you switch the toggle back to ON.